syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Filling.md

 The required file format can be chosen from the [DataFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.DataFormat.html) enumeration.
 In the following sections, only the `XFDF` file format is explained for brevity.

 N> The XFDF and FDF are the standard file data formats that can be used across global PDF viewers.
-Whereas, JSON and XML are the custom formats that can only be used across the Syncfusion<sup>&reg;</sup> PDF Viewers supported on other platforms like WPF, Flutter, JavaScript, etc.
+Whereas, JSON and XML are the custom formats that can only be used across the Syncfusion® PDF Viewers supported on other platforms like WPF, Flutter, JavaScript, etc.

 ### Import form data